subhendugithub123/solution-with-scripting-and-commands/README.md

 Append the following entry.
 Make sure to set the correct script name and path.
 The below schedule will run the script at 02 AM every day.

       0  2  *  *  *  bash backup.sh >> backup.log
-# Problem4 : System/Server
+# Problem4 : System/Server | If the web server is not running , how do analyze and fix the issue :

 step1> check the logs .
-For instance, if you have an Apache server running on an Ubuntu server, by default the logs will be kept in /var/log/apache2. step2> check Web Server Installed:
+For instance, if you have an Apache server running on an Ubuntu server, by default the logs will be kept in

+            /var/log/apache2.

+step2> check Web Server Installed:

           $ sudo apt-get update
           $ sudo apt-get install apache2
 or,

 If you are running Ubuntu or Debian and want the Nginx web server, you can instead type:

           $ sudo apt-get update